Get free weekly resources from us!

 Crisis Stress: How to Use the 5 Senses to Calm and Ease Kids’ Stress

-Children today are experiencing unprecedented, prolonged stress since the pandemic began.
+Children today are experiencing unprecedented, prolonged stress.
+From lingering impacts of the COVID-19 pandemic to having sometimes frightening world news at their fingertips through digital devices.
 Counselors and therapists suggest giving children their own tools to destress using the 5 senses.
 Here’s the scoop.

 Crisis Stress: The Faith-Shaker